henna003/Ohjelmistojen_yllapito-_ja_testaus/Logging/README.md

 -	Logs counter operations ([COUNTER] action value)

 logger.js
--	Created a Logging Configuration in the file logger.js
+-	Creates a Logging Configuration in the file logger.js
 -	Used by all modules (main.js, routes.js, counter.js)

 Test can be made throught Postman or Rest Client.